Bacterial Skin Infections

 Some diseases such as diabetes and HIV increase the risk of major infection when this barrier is broken, as these patients already have a faulty immune system.

 This is a bacterial infection of the outer layers of the skin.
 It is infectious and is spread to others by direct contact, but can also spread to other areas on the body.
 It shows up as a crusty, weepy area and most often begins on the face or exposed areas of the arms and legs.
-The bacteria that causes it is commonly found around children and schools.
+The bacteria that cause it are commonly found around children and schools.
 Thus, impetigo is more common among children than adults and often occurs in spring and autumn.

 Impetigo is easily treated with oral or topical antibiotics.